How Much do Fitted Sliding Wardrobes Cost in 2021?

 Most sliding door designs use painted glass or mirrored infills, and there is a wide range of colour options available today so that all interior décor schemes can be accommodated.
 Whether it’s a two-, three-, or four-door design, the interior storage requirements and space behind your sliding doors will determine the number of doors you need.

 As a guide, sliding wardrobe doors are normally between 500mm and 1200mm wide.
-Looking at the picture below, where the storage has been divided into three sections, three sliding doors are perfect.
+Looking at the picture above, where the storage has been divided into three sections, three sliding doors are perfect.
 Fitted interior storage is generally made up of shelving, drawers, long-hanging, double-hanging or ¾ hanging.
 The interior storage layout links directly to the number of sliding wardrobe doors you need.